Have you ever wondered about the importance of an equipment maintenance plan and why is it necessary in Electrical power systems?

 Once this classification is complete, then long term maintenance plans can be executed.
 These can be done;

 A general rule of thumb is to have maintenance scheduled every 3 years for critical equipment.
-Though, it is difficult to determine the exact schedule of a shutdown for a facility running 24/7, but there are certain instances where guidelines can be followed.
+Though it is difficult to determine the exact schedule of a shutdown for a facility running 24/7, there are certain instances where guidelines can be followed.

 Article 8.2.2 of the NFPA 70B, 2016 provides a guideline for scheduling maintenance for low voltage circuit breakers:

 "Low-voltage power circuit breakers should be inspected on an annual basis and tested under simulated overload and fault conditions every 3 to 5 years."

 Once the high priority items are completed, maintenance planned for low priority items can commence.
 Factors affecting the intervals include environmental conditions, loading variations, and the general criticality of the equipment.
 Engineering analysis should be performed to determine the specific intervals between maintenance activities for equipment operating under harsh environmental conditions.

 The biggest hindrance to effective scheduling is the spontaneous occurrence of emergency breakdowns which are uncalled for.
 Regular inspections can help to eliminate these unplanned failures and interruptions.